inPhoenix/inTestingReact/README.md

-# Practicing React testing library
+# Mastering the Art of Testing with React Testing Library

 https://testing-library.com/docs/react-testing-library/intro/